Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Determining the probability to be in excited states

 \subsection{An estimate of the probability to be in excited states for matrix-valued potentials}

-This section presents a formal stability study of a perturbed eigenvalue problem that provides an approximation for the probability to be in excited states.
-The two ingredients are first to determine the perturbation as a dynamic transition problem, related to the Landau-Zener model, and thereafter use the stability analysis of a matrix eigenvalue problem to identify the probability to be in the excited state with the squared norm of the change of the eigenvector.
-The dynamic transition problem can be approximated numerically using Ehrenfest dynamics, as described in Sections \ref{zener_ehren} and \ref{sec_num}.
+This section presents a formal stability study of a perturbed eigenvalue problem that provides an approximation for the probability to be in excited states, $p_{ex}$.
+The two ingredients are first to determine the perturbation as a dynamic transition problem, related to the Landau-Zener model, and thereafter to use the stability analysis of a matrix eigenvalue problem to identify the probability to be in the excited state with the squared norm of the change of the eigenvector.
+The dynamic transition problem can be approximated numerically using Ehrenfest dynamics, as described in Sections \ref{zener_ehren} and \ref{sec_num}. {Our formulation of the perturbed eigenvalue problem is related to the transformation from local WKB solutions, which relate to the dynamic transition probability $p_d$, to a global solution of the Schr\"odinger equation.
+In dimension one we view a local WKB solution as a solution to the left of the hyperplane $I$ (which is a point in dimension one) and another WKB solution to the right of the hyperplane.
+The continuity condition to match these two WKB solutions to the right and left to one global differentiable solution forms the eigenvalue problem we will study.
+The eigenvalue problem is consequently not formulated directly for the unbounded Schr\"odinger operator.
+It is instead an eigenvalue problem with bounded solution operators obtained from WKB solutions.
+A reason we use this form of the perturbation analysis is that small dynamic transition probabilities $p_d$ from Landau-Zener like dynamics can be viewed as small regular perturbations while the corresponding perturbations of the potential in the Schr\"odinger equation is not small and not regular.
+The construction is extended to several dimensions in Section \ref{sec_multiD}.}